Priyanka21112003/Priyanka21112003/README.md

 ## 💬 Random Thought

-> “I may be quiet, but that doesn’t mean I’m not planning something epic behind the scenes.”
+> “I may be an introvert, but I can make a great impact... as long as it's behind the scenes, where all the magic happens.”
 > — *"Quiet: The Power of Introverts in a World That Can't Stop Talking"* by Susan Cain